 - Female Cats - Exclamation Point

-If you look at a female cat's genital area, it will look like an upside down exclamation point (!) with the long slit of the vaginal area below the anus.
+If you look at a female cat's genital area, the space just under her tail, it will look like an upside down exclamation point (!) with the long slit of the vaginal area below the anus.

 - Male Cats - Colon